tpemba100/movie-filter-animation/README.md

 ### Filter Animation (movies)

 ## Description
-A simple web page displaying the movies using grids with features to filter them and extra animation using framer motion.
+A simple web page displaying the movies using grids with features to filter them and with smooth animation using framer motion.

 ## Features
 - Single Page Application (routes, router)